holmescao/LarNO/README.md

 tail -f /root/autodl-tmp/LarNO/code/urbanflood_larfno/train_log.txt
 ```

-After training finishes (~1–2 hours for 100 epochs on an RTX 4090), evaluate:
+After training finishes (about 10 minutes for 100 epochs on an RTX 4090), evaluate:

 ```bash
 # Replace <timestamp> with the folder name printed at training start: